MKS-teamninja/teamninja/README.md

 Basic code flow:

-We query Active.com's Campground and Campsite search APIs and filter/format/store all the relevant data on our backend using a SQLite3 database adapter through the Node.js KNEX library.
+In the backend, a worker queries Active.com's Campground and Campsite search APIs and filter/format/store all the relevant data on our backend using a SQLite3 database adapter through the Node.js KNEX library.

 The front-end accepts user input (search location), geocodes this data using Google Maps Geocode API, and then sends the resulting latitude/longitude as well as search radius to the backend.

-The backend then queries the database for all saved campgrounds retrieved by the worker.
+The backend web server then queries the database for all saved campgrounds retrieved by the worker.
 It then filters the campground list so that only the ones within the given search radius are returned.

-Using this response info, the frontend displays the desirable data in a user-friendly list view, as well as generates a map plotting the locations of these campgrounds.
+Using this response info, the frontend displays the desirable data in a user-friendly list view, and also generates a map plotting the locations of the campground set.
+Users can toggle between campground list view and campsite list view if they want more details on individual campsites within a clicked campground.

 Installing the codebase: